-We perform the scalability evaluation on top of two different scalable data layers: 1) HBase v0.2.1 [23] running in the DAS-3 cluster [16] in our university; 2) SimpleDB in the Amazon Cloud [3].
-In both platforms, we use Tomcat v5.5.20 as application server.
+We perform evaluations on top of two scalable data layers: 1) HBase v0.2.1 [12] running in the DAS-3 cluster [47]; 2) SimpleDB in the Amazon Cloud [13].
+We use Tomcat v5.5.20 as application server.
 The LTMs and load generators are deployed in separate application servers.

 DAS-3 is an 85-node Linux-based server cluster.
-Each machine in the cluster has a dual-CPU / dual-core 2.4 GHz AMD Opteron DP 280, 4 GB of memory and a 250 GB IDE hard drive.
-Nodes are connected to each other with a Gigabit LAN such that the network latency between the servers is negligible.
+Each node has a dual-CPU / dual-core 2.4 GHz AMD Opteron DP 280, 4 GB of memory and a 250 GB IDE hard drive.
+Nodes are interconnected with a Gigabit LAN.

-Amazon EC2 offers various types of virtual machine instances, which may share the resources of a same physical machine with other instances.
-As of September 2009, there are two families of instance types: Standard and High-CPU.
-We perform scalability evaluation with both families.
-We choose the Small Instance in the Standard family, which has 1.7 GB memory, 1 virtual core with 1 EC2 Compute Unit, and 160 GB instance storage.
-At the time of our experiment, Standard Small instances cost \$0.10 per instancehour.
-Besides, we also select Medium Instance in the High-CPU family, which has 1.7 GB of memory, 2 virtual cores with 2.5 EC2 Compute Units each, and 350 GB of instance storage.
-High-CPU Medium instances cost \$0.20 per instance-hour.
-One EC2 Compute Unit provides the equivalent CPU capacity of a 1.0-1.2 GHz 2007 Opteron or 2007 Xeon processor.
+Amazon EC2 offers various types of virtual machine instances.
+We perform our evaluations with Small Instances in the Standard family (with 1.7 GB memory, 1 virtual core with 1 EC2 Compute Unit, and 160 GB storage) as well as Medium Instances in the High-CPU family (with 1.7 GB of memory, 2 virtual cores with 2.5 EC2 Compute Units each, and 350 GB of storage).
+At the time of our experiment, Standard Small instances cost \$0.10 per instance-hour while High-CPU Medium instances cost \$0.20 per instance-hour.
+One EC2 Compute Unit provides the CPU capacity of a 1.0-1.2 GHz 2007 Opteron or 2007 Xeon processor.

 TPC-W workload is generated by a configurable number of Emulated Browsers (EBs) which issue requests from one simulated user.
 Our evaluations assume that the application load remains roughly constant.
-The workload that an Emulated Browser issues to the TPS mainly consists of readwrite transactions that require strong data consistency.
+The workload that an Emulated Browser issues to the TPS mainly consists of read-write transactions that require strong data consistency.
 Figure 4 shows the workflow of transactions issued by an Emulated Browser, which simulates a typical customer shopping process.
 Each EB waits for 500 milliseconds on average between receiving a response and issuing the next transaction.